junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "No. Must be rotten somewhere all those years ago."
 Crowley answers plainly.
 "Dig up the grave if you must, you might find a couple bones from old Nick.
 No idea why you look for those junk."

 "I don't buy it," Dean glares at the screen, wishing he can just grab the demon on his fine suit's collar to let him know how serious they are.
+His gut is telling him Crowley is lying.

 "That's *your* problem then.
 Have fun hunting some bones, Squirrel."
 A pause, then, "Say 'Hi' to Feathers to me.
 Ciao."